codefellows-sea-js-401d8-assignments/lab-07-cowsay-as-a-service/lab-shane/README.md

   - To send a "POST" request, use `curl -X POST localhost:3000/api/cowsay -d '{"text":"Moooooo!"}'`.

-  ⋅⋅⋅Any other type of request will issue a response asking you to remedy your request to one of these two types.
+    Any other type of request will issue a response asking you to remedy your request to one of these two types.

 - To run any tests or lint files, simply use `gulp`.